FREQUENTLY ASKED QUESTIONS

-Second, Andrew Taylor Still, M.D. was an early supporter of equal rights for women and minorities.
-A fascinating example of the dichotomy between the early allopathic and osteopathic perspectives on the acceptance and employment of women can be seen in an event that occurred in 1946: a large city placed the following advertisement in the New York Herald Tribune: “Doctors Wanted: Women Need Not Apply.”
+Additionally, Dr. Still was an early supporter of equal rights for women and minorities.
+A fascinating example of the dichotomy between the early allopathic and osteopathic perspectives on the acceptance and employment of women can be seen in an event that occurred in 1946.
+A large city placed the following advertisement in the New York Herald Tribune: “Doctors Wanted: Women Need Not Apply.”
 In a response to this discrimination, an article in the Forum of Osteopathy appeared entitled: “Doctors Wanted: Women Urged to Apply.”
-Yet, Dr. Still did not stop at the mere acceptance of women as students, but he employed them as instructors as well.
+Yet, Dr. Still did not stop at the mere acceptance of women as students; he employed them as instructors as well.
 Jenette Bolles, D.O., a graduate of the University of Kansas, was hired to teach anatomy during the school’s second year of classes.
 She later went on to serve as vice president of the American Osteopathic Association (AOA), osteopathic medicine’s equivalent to the American Medical Association.

-Dr. Still also instituted a practice of keeping female doctors on staff at the school’s hospital to see female patients who were uncomfortable sharing their gynecological problems with male doctors (For more information on this subject, see Georgia Walter’s 1994 book Women and Osteopathic Medicine: Historical Perspectives).
-Thus, Dr. Taylor Still challenged the status quo of medicine by his willingness to teach women and minorities to become physicians.
-And again, these individuals that allopathic medicine considered inferior were actually succeeding.
+Dr. Still also instituted a practice of keeping female doctors on staff at the school’s hospital to see female patients who were uncomfortable sharing their gynecological problems with male doctors.
+(For more information on this subject, see Georgia Walter’s 1994 book “Women and Osteopathic Medicine: Historical Perspectives.”)
+Thus, Dr. Still challenged the status quo of medicine by his willingness to teach women and minorities to become physicians.
+And again, individuals whom allopathic medicine had turned their back on were actually succeeding.

 Today, there is no organized opposition of osteopathic medicine.
-M.D.s and D.O.s work together as colleagues, and neither are barred from each other’s institutions.
+M.D.s and D.O.s work together as colleagues, and neither is barred from the other’s institutions.
 Over the years, the two professions have actually grown closer together.
 The D.O.s have grown closer to M.D.s through their presence in highly specialized medical fields.
 And the M.D.s have grown closer to D.O.s through their recent push toward primary care and more holistic healing.